francescodc87/Modules-explorer/README.md

 ```

 Some of the files needed are to big to be hosted by GitHub.
-The [Zenodo](https://about.zenodo.org/) reseach data repository is used to store these
+The [Zenodo](https://about.zenodo.org/) research data repository is used to store these
 additional data.
 One can manually download the additional files from https://zenodo.org/record/1434902/,
 extract the .zip file and move it into the Module_Explorer/ folder.
 It is necessary that the www folder extracted from the .zip file is merged
 with the www folder already present in within the Module_Explorer folder.
-Alternatively, the additional files can be simply downloaded by copyng and pasting the following:
+Alternatively, the additional files can be simply downloaded by copying and pasting the following:
 ```
 download.file(url="https://zenodo.org/record/1434902/files/www.zip?download=1", destfile = "Module_Explorer/www.zip")
 unzip("Module_Explorer/www.zip", exdir="Module_Explorer/", unzip=getOption("unzip"), junkpaths = TRUE)
 file.remove("Module_Explorer/www.zip")
 ```
-The zip file downloaded is 3.6 GB big, therefore the download and the unzipping will take several minutes.
+The zip file downloaded is 3.6 GB big; therefore the download and the unzipping will take several minutes.

 <br />
 <br />